protolambda/beacon-schematic/README.md

 Schematic of the Ethereum 2.0 Beacon Chain specification. :rocket:

-Credits to the Ethereum Eth 2.0 devs for the spec itself.
+Credits to the ETH 2.0 devs for the spec itself.

 Original schematic by @protolambda.